OfficeDev/teams-toolkit/docs/cicd/README.md

 |M365_TENANT_ID|To identify the tenant in which the Teams App will be created/published.
 This value is optional unless you have a multi-tenant account and you want to use another tenant.
 Read more on [how to find your M365 tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).|
 > Note: Please refer to the [Configure M365/Azure Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the pipeline.

-## Getting started guide for other platforms
+## Setup CI/CD Pipelines with other platforms
 You can follow the pre-defined example bash scripts to build and customize CI/CD pipelines on other platforms:
 * [CI Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd/others-script-ci-template.sh)
 * [CD Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd/others-script-cd-template.sh)